 Calgary to Shuswap

-The drive from Calgary, Alberta to Shuswap will take about 6.5 hours, without stops.
-Head west out of Calgary on Trans Canada Highway 1, through the Rocky Mountains to Golden, BC, then on to Shuswap.
+The drive from Calgary, Alberta, to Shuswap will take about 6.5 hours without stops.
+Head west out of Calgary on Trans Canada Highway 1, through the Rocky Mountains to Golden, BC, and then on to Shuswap.
 Golden is the halfway point and a perfect spot for a break.

 Stay Connected!